Deborah Gray: Music career (singing, writing, touring, recording and producing)

-Producing

 In 1983 Gray formed a musical partnership with fellow musician/producer Roy Nicolson who had returned from producing and writing in the UK.
 Gray composed and co-produced an albums’ worth of demos with Nicolson.
 She was signed along with Roy Nicolson by CBS Records Australia.
 They named their musical partnership ARVO.
 Their first pop album was entitled “Luna” and was produced at Paradise Studios Sydney and released in Australia 1984.

 Gray moved to New York in 1986 to study jazz vocalization and songwriting.
 She lived there for 9 years, performing in many of the known cabaret and jazz clubs (Maxims, Blue Note, Bradleys, The Supper Club, Tatou) and recording her first all original jazz CD featuring trumpeter Roy Hargrove.